uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 configCluster % the configuration created is specific to the Matlab version
 ```
-For version R2023b, use the Discover Clusters function in the drop down of the Parallel menu to ceate a cluster profile for Rivanna as described in the following link.
+**For version R2023b or newer**, use the Discover Clusters function in the drop down of the Parallel menu to ceate a cluster profile for Rivanna as described in the following link.

 [Discover Clusters and Use Cluster Profiles](https://www.mathworks.com/help/parallel-computing/discover-clusters-and-use-cluster-profiles.html)